stefuhnee/http-framework/README.md

 ```
 const router = require('route-me');
 ```
 Define your custom routes within a separate module.
+For these examples, we are using the filename routes.js within the root directory of your application.
 You will need to export the router at the bottom of the file, after definining the routes.
 Then, require this module into your server file.

 __file: routes.js__
 ```